 We had an amazing Harry Potter party for my daughter.
 These classes were the main activities of that party.
 Each class had a different teacher, thanks to some great friends, which meant that I wasn’t entertaining everyone the whole time.
 Each “professor” did an amazing job!

-The instructions, and spells, for all of the classes are in the spell books.
-You can download free printables for the cover of the spell book and the assignment pages.
-The cover pdf file also includes the accessories for the Defense Against the Dark Arts assignment.
+The instructions and spells for all of the classes are in the spellbooks.
+You can download free printables for the cover of the spellbook and the assignment pages.
+(Just click on those links to download the PDFs.)
+The cover of the spellbook file also includes the accessories for the Defense Against the Dark Arts assignment.

 Defense Against the Dark Arts